Pink Heelsplitter

 Where To Find

-image of Pink Heelsplitter Distribution Map
+Pink Heelsplitter Distribution Map

-Widespread; most common in Osage, Meramec and Salt river basins.
-Also in the Mississippi River, its tributaries north of St. Louis and our southeastern rivers.
+Widespread; most common in Osage, Meramec, and Salt river basins.
+Also in the Mississippi River, its tributaries north of St. Louis, and our southeastern rivers.

-Margins of medium to large streams with mixed sand and mud or sand, gravel and cobble.
+Margins of medium to large streams with mixed sand and mud or sand, gravel, and cobble.
 It can be found in almost any type of substrate in slow to swiftly moving water, and it sometimes adapts to lakes and river-lakes.

-Algae and fine particles of decaying organic matter; extracts nutrients and oxygen from water drawn into the body cavity through a specialized gill called the incurrent siphon; sediment and undigested waste are expelled through the excurrent siphon.
+Freshwater mussels consume algae, bacteria, and fine particles of decaying organic matter.
+They extract nutrients and oxygen from water drawn into the body cavity through a specialized structure called the incurrent siphon; sediment, undigested food, and waste (called pseudofeces) are expelled through the excurrent siphon.

 Common, although degrading water quality and watershed destabilization interfere with the survival of this and all freshwater mussels.